0xjgv/act-classifier/readme.md

-# apify/quick-start
+# apify/classifier

-This is a simple Apify act that contains the basic boilerplate that you need when creating a new act hosted in a Git repository.
+This is a simple Apify act that classifies its INPUT data & it compound learns from previous calls.
-Fill free to copy it, change it and use it in your acts.
+It uses Naive & Logistic Regression as way to classify the information.

+receives data

 Are you missing anything?
 Something not clear?
 Please let us know at support@apify.com